johnwcowan/r7rs-work/CL-R.md

 UPGRADED-COMPLEX-PART-TYPE, which is only useful at compile time given that type names are constants at run time.

-## 14 Conses

-All of the functions of Chapter 14, Conses, are in CL-R, except:

-SUBST-IF-NOT, NSUBST-IF-NOT, MEMBER-IF-NOT, ASSOC-IF-NOT, and RASSOC-IF-NOT, which are deprecated.

 ## 14 Arrays

 All of the functions of Chapter 14, Arrays, are in CL-R, except:

 UPGRADED-ARRAY-ELEMENT-TYPE, which is only useful at compile time given that type names are constants at run time.

-## 17 Sequences

-All of the functions of Chapter 17, Sequences, are in CL-R, except:

-COUNT-IF-NOT, FIND-IF-NOT, POSITION-IF-NOT, SUBSTITUTE-IF-NOT, NSUBSTITUTE-IF-NOT, REMOVE-IF-NOT, and DELETE-IF-NOT, which are deprecated.

 ## 24 System Construction